 The archaeologist and her team used an elaborate system of pumps to dry up the area so that they could continue to dig.

-Limneos-Papakosta’s persistence paid off, adding the much needed optimism about her endeavor: Her team did uncover an early Hellenistic statue bearing hallmarks of Alexander the Great.
+Limneos-Papakosta’s persistence paid off, adding much-needed optimism to her endeavor: Her team did uncover an early Hellenistic statue bearing hallmarks of Alexander the Great.

 The marble statue most definitely depicts “Alexander the Great, the Spear Bearer.”
 It was created with the same technique of the great sculptor Lysippus—that is, with the head tilted downwards and to the side.

-Perhaps this is proof that we really are closer to the unravelling of the great mystery of the tomb of Alexander the Great then we have ever been before.
+Perhaps this is proof that we really are closer to the unraveling of the great mystery of the tomb of Alexander the Great than we have ever been before.